 Software Engineering Apprenticeship Salary

-Software engineering apprentices earn an average salary of $98,672, according to ZipRecruiter.
+The average software engineering apprenticeship salary is $102,348, according to ZipRecruiter.
 Compared to many other types of apprenticeships, this is very high.
 Many apprenticeships last for a predetermined length of time while also paying the apprentice hourly.

-Software engineering apprenticeships require apprentices to have some previous experience in software, whether through colleges or coding bootcamps.
+In order to get a software engineering apprenticeship you’ll need to have some previous experience in software, whether through colleges or coding bootcamps.
 Besides experience, you also need soft skills like strong communication and analytical skills to work with most software engineering teams.

 Types of Software Engineering Apprenticeships